-This could mean that your spending more of your hard earned money on drying laundry.
-More importantly, a fire hazard becomes evident as lint is a highly flammable substance.
+This could also mean that you’re spending more of your hard-earned money on drying laundry.
+Even more importantly, this blockage could become a fire hazard, as lint is a highly flammable substance.

-If your noticing that it is taking longer for your clothes to dry, then it may be time to have your dyer lines cleaned.
-Regular maintenace will also increase the life span of your dryer by preventing your fan motor from being overworked.
-We also offer the replacement of old plastic lines to new, perfesssionally installed aluminum flex so that you have that extra peace of mind knowing that if as spark ever occurs, it will be contained within the line and not spread into your home.
+If you’re noticing that it is taking longer for your clothes to dry, then it may be time to have your dryer lines cleaned.
+Regular maintenance will also increase the lifespan of your dryer by preventing your fan motor from being overworked.
+Superior Air Duct Cleaning also offers replacement options for older plastic lines, upgrading them to new, professionally installed aluminum flex ducts.
+These newer options offer extra peace of mind for customers, as if a spark ever occurs, it will be contained within the line and not spread into your home.

-Below is an article by Office of the Fire Marshal.
+Below is an article from the Office of the Ontario Fire Marshal.

 Last year, 340 household clothes dryer fires were reported in Ontario.
-Almost one third of these incidents were due to a lack of maintenance.
+Almost one-third of these incidents were due to a lack of maintenance.
 Provincial statistics indicate that, on average, 300 clothes dryer fires are reported annually.
-Although there have been no fatalities within the past ten years, up to 15 injuries and a few million dollars in property damage result each year.
+Although there have been no fatalities within the past 10 years, up to 15 injuries and a few million dollars in property damage result each year.

 The design and internal mechanism of most clothes dryers are similar.
 The majority come in two sizes: full and compact.
 (Compact dryers are commonly found in apartments stacked above the washing machine to save space.)
 Heat for clothes dryers is provided by an electrical, natural gas or propane source, with electrical being the most common.
 At this time, fire hazards do not appear to be associated with any particular brand of clothes dryers.